spresse1/CORSProxy/README.md

 ```
 which would create a proxy (which does nothing except pass through requests) listening on localhost:8081 and passing requests to localhost:8080.

+## Documentation
+To build the documentation, run:
+`tox -e docs`

+Currently this only builds html docs.
+Other targets can be relatively easily added by modifying tox.ini.

 ## Testing
 To test, run either: